rappasoft/laravel-livewire-tables/docs/reordering/available-methods.md

 ## setReorderMethod

-Set the method that will be called when a row is moved.
+Set the method that will be called when the "Save" button is clicked.
 (Default is `reorder`.)

 ```php
 public function configure(): void